xlucn/fio-cdm/README.md

 ## Usage

 ```
-usage: fio-cdm [target] [-0] [-a job] [-E] [-f jobfile] [-n number] [-s size] [-x [mix]]
+usage: fio-cdm target [-h] [-0] [-a job] [-E] [-f jobfile] [-n number] [-s size] [-x [mix]]

 positional arguments:
-  target      The path of the directory to test, default to current directory.
+  target      The path of the directory to test.

 optional arguments:
+  -h, --help  show this help message and exit
-  -0          Initialize buffers with zeros instead of random data
+  -0          Initialize buffers with zeros.
+Default to use random buffers.
   -a job      Manually add multiple jobs.
-Override default.
 Format is "seq|rnd,<queue depth>,<thread number>".
+              This overrides the preset jobs.
 This option can be used more than once.
-  -E          Disable extra information (iops and latency) for random IO tests.
+  -E          Disable extra information (iops, latency) for random IO tests.
+Default is enabled.
   -f jobfile  Save jobfile and quit without running fio.
-Use '-' to print to stdout.
+Use "-" to print to stdout.
   -n number   Number of tests, default is 5.
-  -s size     The size of file I/O, same as the fio parameter, default is 1G.
+  -s size     The size of file I/O. It is directly passed to fio.
+Default is 1G.
-  -x [mix]    Add mixed rw test, default is disabled.
-              <mix> is read percentage, default is 70 if not specified.
+  -x [mix]    Add mixed rw test.
+Default is disabled. <mix> is read percentage.
+Default is 70.
 ```

 ### Sample output